Alan Baker (diplomat): Life and career

 From 1996 to 2004, he was legal adviser and deputy director-general of Israel's Ministry of Foreign Affairs, and served as Israel's ambassador to Canada from 2004 to 2008.
+In 2008, Alan Baker said he feared Canadian Muslims might impact Canada's foreign policy.
+He said that the Canadian Muslims might push their values onto Canadians, which "wouldn't gel with Canadian values of mutual respect."
+He also criticised a Muslim Member of Parliament, Omar Alghabra and said that "Muslim activists" had prevented him from speaking.
+Bob Rae of the Liberal party called the comments inappropriate and inaccurate and Alghabra described them as "generalizing" and "divisive."
+The Canadian Arab Federation accused Baker of sowing division amongst Canadians.
+An editorial in the Toronto Star asserted that Israeli diplomats should not "interfere in Canadian affairs".
 He retired from government service in February 2009 and joined the Tel Aviv law firm of Moshe, Bloomfield, Kobo, Baker & Co.
 In 2010 he took up the post of Director of the Institute for Contemporary Affairs at the Jerusalem Center for Public Affairs.
 At this institution, Baker also oversees the Global Law Forum.
 His publications range from the legal dimensions of the Israeli-Palestinian Conflict to the interaction between international organizations and Israel.

 Baker is a member of the Israel Bar, the International Law Association, the International Institute of Humanitarian Law, the International Association of Jewish Lawyers and Jurists, and serves as a member of Israel's panel of arbitrators at the Permanent Court of Arbitration.

 Opinions

 On the question of legality of Israeli settlements in the occupied territories, Baker outlined Israel's interpretation of Article 49 of the Fourth Geneva Convention in a 2003 interview:

 Baker explained the reference to the continued Israeli presence in the West Bank pursuant to the Oslo accords between the PLO and Israel in the interview as follows, stating: